suraj-repositories/image-preview-lib/README.md

     <img src="..." data-title="My title here" alt="Image">
 </div>
 ```
+## 🪴 Upcommings...

+- Download button
+- Image scroll on Left-Right keys
+- Image scroll using drag on small devices
+- Extra button to open Preview

 ## 🍕 Conclution
 This project is currently under development.
 We will add more customizations in the near future.